Structure of the Program

 Year Five and Six - Combined Program

 All students must take first-year Law in Year Four.
-They may not take any business or outside courses during this year.
+They may not take any business courses during this year.

 Students' choices of elective courses are subject to the approval of the Program Directors who must review proposed elective course selections to ensure that the objectives of the program are met.
 The elective courses may not include introductory courses of a dual law and business nature such as Law and Accounting or Business Law.

-At the Richard Ivey School of Business, students are considered for the Dean's Honor List during their first year of HBA.
-Students enrolled in Years Five and Six of the combined degree program are considered for the Dean's Honor List in Year Six only.
-Only grades obtained in 4000-level Business courses will be used in calculating averages for the purpose of determination of Dean's Honor List standing.
-The Dean's Honor List for HBA2 typically includes the top 25% of all of HBA2 and is determined by vote of the teaching faculty.
-Courses taken outside the Business School are excluded.
-Calculations for Ivey Scholar and Gold Medals are completed in the same way.
+Students enrolled in Years Five and Six of the combined program are considered for the Dean's Honor List at the Business School in Year Six only.
+Only grades obtained in 4000 level courses will be used in calculating averages for determining Dean's Honor List standing.
+Courses taken on exchange and courses taken outside the Business School are excluded.
+The Dean's Honors List for HBA2 typically includes the top 25% of all of the class and is determined by vote of the teaching faculty.
+Those who stand on the Dean's Honors List over all 3000 and 4000 level courses taken at the Business School at the completion of the concurrent program will graduate as Ivey Scholars.

 A student who takes Law courses totaling at least 12 credit hours in each of Years Five and Six of the combined program is considered for the Dean's Honor List at the Faculty of Law in that year on the basis of those courses.